thatte-idli-kaal-soup/humans/README.md

    bounding box you are using to crop the video. `width_offset` and `height_offset`, define where to place the box on the original video. `ih` and `iw` are height and width of the original video.

 TODO: More description needs to be added for the rest of the process...

-# Checklists

-## Interview Preparation

--   Shortlist next people to interview
--   Contact them and fix a time for the interview
--   Share Video Recording checklist with them
--   Prepare questions, ask team mates/instagram for questions
--   Do the interview and collect the video for editing

-## Video Recording
+# Notes for the "Human of TIKS"

+-   This is just a conversation, where we are trying to get to know you and your journey with Ultimate.
+-   We'd like to have a free-wheeling conversation with you, where you share everything that matters to you!
+Don't feel obliged to stay on topic or answer questions succintly.
+-   Obviously, we are only going to publish things from the conversation, that you are comfortable sharing with the "world".
+We'll ask you to review the edited version of this conversation, before we publish it.
 -   Use your phone to record your video.
 -   Make sure you have enough space on your phone to be able to record for half an hour to an hour.
 You'll need about 3-4GB of space if you are recording at 1920x1080.
 We can also record via Zoom, if that is not possible for you.
+-   Record the video in landscape mode.
 -   Put your phone in airplane more or in DND mode for the next hour or so.
--   Record the video in landscape mode.
 -   Make sure there is adequate lighting where you are sitting.
 -   Make sure you are sitting so that you appear in roughly the same portion of the screen , for most part of the video.
 This would make it easier to